 Git handbook

 Thoroughly assemble your .gitignore - files excluded from the remote repository.
-SSH keys can be used to access Github
+SSH keys can be used to access remote git repositories.

 Try to use small changes/commits and concise messages.